-Since Russet potatoes are high starch potatoes and we want to run the cut fries under cold running water until the water runs clear.
-This simply rinses off the surface starch that can cause the potatoes to look or become brown or gray.
+Since Russet potatoes are high starch potatoes, we want to run the cut fries under cold water until the water runs clear.
+This rinses off the surface starch that can cause the potatoes to look or become brown or gray.

 Once rinsed, we want to soak them in water under refrigeration for at least three hours and up to two days.
 If you are pressed for time, even a one-hour soak will benefit the final product.

 As mentioned in the first paragraph, we will cook the fries twice.
-I know it seems excessive but it is the single most important thing we will do to create the perfect fries.
+I know it seems excessive, but it is the most important thing we will do to create the perfect fries.

 Now, let’s select the best oil for frying.
 Most chefs will tell you that peanut oil is the best.
-This is for a number of reasons.
-Peanut oil stands up longer to high heat without breaking down or burning.
+This is for several reasons.
+First, peanut oil stands up longer to high heat without breaking down or burning.
 Other oils will work fine, but not for as long.
 Peanut oil is a neutral oil, allowing the potato flavor to dominate.

 Cooking the Fries

-Preheat your deep fryer to a low temperature of 325º F. If you don’t have a deep fryer, use a Dutch oven with about 3 inches of oil in it.
+Preheat your deep fryer to a low temperature of 325º F. If you don’t have a deep fryer, use a Dutch oven with about 3 inches of oil.

 Allow a few inches from the surface of the oil to the top of the sides of the Dutch oven to compensate for expansion when the fries are added.
 Use a deep-frying or candy thermometer to regulate the temperature.

-The temperature of each cooking time is very important to the success of your fries.
-Remove your fries from the water bath and dry them THOROUGHLY on clean lint free towels of some kind, cloth or paper.
+The temperature of each cooking time is critical to the success of your fries.
+Remove your fries from the water bath and dry them THOROUGHLY on clean, lint-free towels, cloth, or paper.

 Do NOT put wet fries into hot oil, or you will have scars and a story to tell for the rest of your life.

-At this point you have partially cooked the inside of the fries making them very tender and fluffy later.
+You have partially cooked the inside of the fries, making them tender and fluffy later.
 This process is called blanching.
-The next cooking will crisp them up just perfectly.
+The following cooking will crisp them up just perfectly.
 When you are ready to finish the fries, reheat your oil.

 This time heat your oil to 375º F. When the desired temperature has been reached, fry the fries in batches for about 4 minutes per batch.
-Look for the correct color and you should notice that the “bubbling” around the individual fries will have subsided; indicating that any retained moisture in the fries has been purged.
+Again, look for the correct color, and you should notice that the “bubbling” around the individual fries will have subsided, indicating that any retained moisture in the fries has been purged.